 Categories

-Advent Benedictine Spirituality O Antiphons Scripture Uncategorized Vespers
+Advent Benedictine Spirituality Christ Divine Office Lectio Divina Liturgy O Sapientia Scripture

 Something from the archives as we begin the O Antiphons.
 These prayers developed by the early church call on Christ to come and save us.
 They never directly used the name of Christ, but take up the titles used for the Messiah in the Old Testament.
 They change the whole tone of Advent, increasing the sense of anticipation and expectation.